-25m Lattice Mast, existing Pine Trees remain on site - (Alternative 4a)

-The VIA concludes that with the trees retained, a lattice mast will be screened by the by the trees.
+25m Lattice Mast, existing Pine Trees remain on site - (Alternative 4a, Most Preferred Alternative) The VIA concludes that with the trees retained, a lattice mast will be screened by the by the trees.
 The impact of a lattice mast of on the receiving, with the trees remaining on site will have a low impact on the receiving environment.
 The advantage of a lattice mast is that it does not position a solid element in the landscape but allow for a level of transparency which will reduce exposure levels.
 Applying a dark or green colour will compliment similar coloured landscape elements and further reduce the exposure level

-25m Lattice Mast, removal of existing Pine Trees in site - (Alternative 4b)

-A lattice mast with the trees removed will have the same visual impact as the monopole mast.
-The removal of the trees will expose other infrastructure such as telephone poles and lines.
+25m Lattice Mast, removal of existing Pine Trees in site - (Alternative 4b, Most Preferred Alternative) A lattice mast with the trees removed will have a similar visual impact as the monopole mast although it may appear less visually intrusive due to its non-solid structure i.e. from a distance one can see through it.
+This is confirmed by the lower impact rating score for a lattice mast without surrounding trees, as opposed to a monopole mast without surrounding trees Appendix J2 (D).
+Furthermore, the removal of the trees will expose other infrastructure in the area such as telephone poles and lines.
 The lattice mast aligns with these elements which reduces the intrusiveness of the mast.
 A lattice mast with the trees removed will have a medium visual impact.
-With the mitigation measures, such as to Applying a dark or green colour will compliment similar coloured landscape elements and further reduce the exposure level, having a low visual impact on the receiving environment.
+With the mitigation measures, such as applying a dark green or dark grey colour will compliment similar coloured landscape elements and further reduce the exposure level, having a low visual impact on the receiving environment.

-A lattice mast is another option for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers and is cheaper to construct than a monopole or tree design.
-Please also refer to communication with George Municipality (Appendix F1.10.2) where it is stated that a tree mast design will be the preferred alternative if the existing pine trees are to remain on site.
+A lattice mast is also a better option for the applicant, from an economic point of view since as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers and is cheaper to construct than a monopole or tree design.

+Please also refer to communication with George Municipality (Appendix F1.10.2) where it is stated that a tree mast design will be the preferred alternative only if the existing pine trees are to remain on site.
+Although a demarcation permit has been obtained for the pine trees currently on site, the longevity of these trees cannot be guaranteed - physical hazards such as fire or mechanical damage, or biological stresses such as pests and/or diseases could result in the removal of these trees from the surrounding environment which would leave a monopole tree mast very exposed and visually intrusive.